 While at the NSLC’s summer high school nursing program, you will meet with and learn from leaders in the nursing community.
 NSLC students have heard and will hear from many industry leaders.

-Dean and Professor of Midwifery, Yale School of Nursing
+GEPN Program Director and Lecturer, Yale School of Nursing

 Ms. Virginia Sherrick, MSN, APRN, FNP-BC, RN-BC

 These trips are designed as both sightseeing tours and exclusive educational trips specifically tailored to the Nursing field.